k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/05_plan_first_development.md

-# Plan-First Development with the Architect Agent
+# Plan-First Development with the Architect Agent (Deprecated)

+> **This workflow appears deprecated.** @Architect's current configured description no longer mentions generating implementation plans or an "Execute with Coder" button; it now reads as a read-only project Q&A agent.
+See [Other Studio AI Agents](14_other_studio_ai_agents.md#architect) for its current description.
+This article is kept for reference in case the workflow below still works in your environment, but it has not been reconfirmed live.

 For complex or multi-step development tasks, the most effective approach in Studio AI is to plan before you code.
 The @Architect agent is designed specifically for this: it takes your goal, reasons about the structure of your project, and produces a detailed implementation plan that @Coder can then execute.